davvore33/workTracker/README.md

 2. a markdown (pdf exportable) file with your descriptions
 3. a latex file for the invoces

+## database
+I actually use a sqlite pillow database, just for organization
+TODO: I could use redis (ram only database)

 ## spreadsheet
 - description
 ## markdown